-702.138c An ability that reads "[This permanent] escapes with . . ." means "If this permanent escaped, it enters the battlefield with . . ."
-That ability may have a triggered ability linked to it that triggers "When it enters the battlefield this way."
+- 702.138c An ability that reads "[This permanent] escapes with [one or more of a kind of counter]" means "If this permanent escaped, it enters the battlefield with [those counters]" That ability may have a triggered ability linked to it that triggers "When it enters the battlefield this way."
 (See rule 603.11.)
-Such a triggered ability triggers when that permanent enters the battlefield after its replacement effect was applied, even if that replacement effect had no effect.
+Such a triggered ability triggers when that permanent enters the battlefield after its replacement effect was applied, even if that replacement effect had no effect. - 702.138d An ability that reads "[This permanent] escapes with [ability]" means "If this permanent escaped, it has [ability]."